IB ESS Topic 1 Foundations

 Check out my YouTube channel!

-We begin the ESS course with an examination of the perspectives or viewpoints people have about environmental issues – the historical events and experiences that influence the way people think about the natural world and our role in it.
+We begin the IB Environmental Systems and Societies (IB ESS) course with an examination of the perspectives or viewpoints people have about environmental issues – the historical events and experiences that influence the way people think about the natural world and our role in it.

 Then we look at systems thinking – how the inputs and outputs of every process are connected, whether it’s a natural ecosystem or a social system in human society.